 - The exact CT traffic ticket fine (and any other costs).

-- Whether it's an infraction or a violation and, if it's a violation, whether you must appear in court.
+- Whether it's an infraction or a violation and, if it's a traffic violation, whether you must appear in court.

-You can plead to your CT traffic ticket in one of two ways:
+Once you obtain your lost ticket information, you can plead to your CT traffic ticket in one of two ways:

 - "No contest" or "nolo contendere."

 - "Not guilty."

 When you plead "no contest," you can pay your traffic ticket fine online or by mail and put the situation behind you.
 The CT Department of Motor Vehicles (DMV) won't even add any points to your driving record.
 (Your traffic violation will still appear on your CT driving record.)
 You may want to get in touch with your local CT DMV office if you have any further questions.

 Pleading "not guilty" means fighting the CT traffic ticket in court which involves scheduling and preparing for a hearing, going before a judge, and pleading your case.
 Once you have details from your lost traffic ticket, you'll be able to determine how to proceed.

 NOTE: If your CT traffic ticket is a violation, as opposed to an infraction, you might have to appear in traffic court no matter how you plan to plead.

 If you need additional counsel, you may want to consider hiring a Connecticut traffic ticket attorney.